jamesob/assumeutxo-docs/README.md

 # assumeutxo-docs

-Documentation for Bitcoin's assumeutxo proposal
+Documentation for Bitcoin's assumeutxo proposal.

+See [proposal/](proposal/) for more details.